developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/settings/index.md

 ### Import a Config

 DataWedge can accept settings created on another device and distributed throughout an enterprise by importing a DataWedge Configuration file.
 This file contains Profiles, Plug-ins and all DataWedge settings, including its status (enabled/disabled), logging and other configurable parameters.
+This is particularly useful to import multiple profiles.

 > **Importing a Config file overwrites all DataWedge settings and Profiles previously stored on the device**.